 Fortunately, the annual flu shot prevents severe illness in the vast majority of people.
 I strongly recommend that you and your children (six months and up) get a flu shot every year.
 These shots can easily be obtained through your pediatrician or a retail pharmacy.
 For breakthrough cases, a course of Tamiflu can lessen the severity and duration of illness if given within the first 48-72 hours of symptom onset.

 RSV (Respiratory Syncytial Virus)

 Steamy or particularly cold air can at least temporarily help the child get air in – which is why the child often looks better after going out into the cold air on the way to the ER.
 Particularly severe cases may require a course of steroids for the airway swelling, and the most severe cases can require hospitalization and special breathing treatments.
-The worse of the croup is usually pasts by day three of the illness, though symptoms can last a total of 5-10 days overall.
+The worst of the croup is usually past by day three of the illness, though symptoms can last 5-10 days overall.

 At this time, COVID-19 can’t properly be classified among the seasonal viral illnesses, but its symptoms are similar enough to the above, and it is so much a part of our daily ruminations that I would be remiss not to mention it.
-Many children have asymptomatic infections, but those who do exhibit symptoms tend to have cough and fever, which may be quite high, and older children may report a loss of smell or taste.
+Many children have asymptomatic infections, but those exhibiting symptoms tend to have cough and fever, which may be quite high, and older children may report a loss of smell or taste or profound tiredness.